 Now we're sitting in the back seat of my parent's Chevy Impala, separated by my thirty-four-year-old mentally disabled brother, Brad, who believes it's his Christian duty to sacrifice his own space by sitting in the middle, allowing Miriam and I all the leg room.
 My parents are playing the Fox News Channel on their XM radio, like they have every second of every day since Brad got them the service as a Christmas present.
-There's a story about a cult in Texas that's holding a fourteen-year-old girl against her will on their compound.
+There's a story about a cult in Texas holding a 14-year-old girl against her will on their compound.
 Federal agents have been deployed, resulting in a standoff.

 "Those Mormons," Mom says.
 "They're a sick bunch."
 Mom especially hates Mormons because her sister is one.
 Nothing on the radio has indicated Mormons of any kind.